docksal/docksal/docs/project-customize.md

 ## Custom configuration

 Custom configurations are useful when you have a larger or more complex project.
-One where a CI server is involved or many people are on a project team, and you need to be careful about maintaining software versions.
+One where a CI server is involved or many people are on a project team, and you have to be careful about maintaining software versions.
 Having a custom configuration will protect your project from future `services.yml` updates when you update Docksal.

 ```bash